dalek-cryptography/doppio/notes/curve_selection.md

 be efficiently performed inside of a Bulletproof (or some other discrete-log based proof system implemented using ristretto255).

-We will proceed in two steps: first, we select a friendly elliptic curve defined over the ristretto255 scalar field, and then we will use Decaf on that curve to construct a prime-order group from the non-prime-order curve.
+We will proceed in two steps: first, we select a (family of) elliptic curve(s) defined over the ristretto255 scalar field, and then we will use Decaf to construct a prime-order group from a non-prime-order curve.

-Although Ristretto extends the Decaf technique to cover curves with cofactor \\(8\\), it does so at a theoretical cost of complexity and a practical cost of an extra sign check.
-While the cost of a sign check is quite small in the machine cost model for software implementations, it is much more significant in the circuit cost model ([as noted][daira_sign] by Daira Hopwood).
-Sean Bowe [proposed][sean_curve] a cofactor-\\(8\\) curve for this setting, but for the reasons above it is preferable to select a curve of cofactor \\(4\\).

-The [conceptual diagram][conceptual_diagram] on the Ristretto website shows that Decaf and Ristretto do not operate on just one curve, but on a family of curves related by isogenies (INSERT BETTER DIAGRAM AND REWORK THIS).
+Decaf's conceptual plane does not include just one curve, but a family of curves related by isogenies, depicted in the following diagram parameterized by field elements \\(a,d\\):

 <svg class="themed" width="66%" viewBox="0 0 949 677" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <g id="Page-1" stroke="none" stroke-width="1" fill="none" fill-rule="evenodd" stroke-linejoin="round">